Embedding spaces of split links: Abstract

 \section{Abstract}

 We study the homotopy type of the space~$\link(L)$ of unparametrised embeddings of a split link~$L=L_1\sqcup \ldots \sqcup L_n$ in~$\R^3$.
-Inspired by work of Brendle and Hatcher, we introduce a semi-simplicial space of separating systems and show that this is homotopy equivalent to~$\link(L)$.
+Our main result is a simple description of the fundamental group, or motion group, of~$\link(L)$, and we extend this to a description of the motion group of embeddings in~$S^3$.
+The main tool we build is a semi-simplicial space of separating systems, which we show is homotopy equivalent to~$\link(L)$.
 This combinatorial object provides a gateway to studying the homotopy type of $\link(L)$ via the homotopy type of the spaces~$\link(L_i)$.
-We apply this tool to find a simple description of the fundamental group, or motion group, of~$\link(L)$, and extend this to a description of the motion group of embeddings in~$S^3$.